Tips for succeeding in CS 314

 7. Answer questions in class.
 I often ask questions in class.
 If you have an idea as to the answer, then offer it.
 Even if you are wrong you will learn something and I certainly will not denigrate an incorrect answer.

-8. Ask questions on the course discussion tool, typically Piazza.
+8. Ask questions on the course discussion tool, currently Ed Discussion.
 You can get excellent and fast help from your fellow students and the teaching staff.

 9. Do the reading from the schedule before lecture.